osgeo-oceania/foss4g-sotm-oceania-2020/hubs/auckland/index.md

 The Early Career Spatial Breakfast is an opportunity for individuals who are new spatial industry, science & software to meet and network over breakfast, sponsored by OSGeo Oceania.

-More details will be provided soon.
 There are limited spaces available by purchasing the _[Full Ticket + Early Career Spatial Breakfast](https://ti.to/foss4g-oceania/2020-auckland-hub/with/full-price-copy-0fda4ff3-7609-426a-b6e0-d7bc5b1bf0c5)_ ticket type on our [hub ticketing page](https://ti.to/foss4g-oceania/2020-auckland-hub).

 The Early Career Spatial Breakfast is made possible by "Good Mojo" funding from OSGeo Oceania.